 The low sun makes for great shadow contrast

 A bit closer before they decide to head out of sight

 The peat hags look like wind-swept tundra today

 I’m guessing this tor in the distance to the west is one of Ben Avon’s

 A landy track leading into a wider view of the tors to the west

 Some of our chilly snowflake buddies up close

 We pass Cairn Sawvie (cairn of the fox’s den), though no cairn is seen

 We stop for lunch lunch at a small cairn at 829, our highest point of the day.
 I take out my Berghaus Extrem 7000 belay jacket and get snug.
-I have it in a size small and it fits great, still a bit of room underneath (put on over a base, mid weight fleece and a Lowe Alpine polartec alpha jacket) I’m normally medium at 5’10 / 65kg, but a medium in this must be cavernous, and I can’t abide flappy air-drafty stuff when on a mountain.
-I love it’s useful dual chest pockets, my only major critique is the hood is over insulated and unwieldy, and has a funny shape when tightened.
-A heid like a big reid Ben Avon tor.
+I have it in a size small and it fits great, still a bit of room underneath (when put on over a base, mid weight fleece and a Lowe Alpine polartec alpha jacket, yes it’s chilly!)
+I’m normally medium at 5’10 / 65kg, but a medium in this must be cavernous, and I can’t abide flappy air-drafty stuff when on a winter mountain.
+I love it’s useful dual chest pockets, my only major critique is the hood is over insulated and unwieldy, and has a funny shape when tightened: my heid’s like a big reid Ben Avon tor.
 I’m still of a mind to get a 450g-ish high loft down jacket for days like this where there’s no chance of moisture; the Berghaus being a synthetic fill (200g body, 170g arms and hood, for a total of ~850g) is heavier and less compactable but then is more thrashable, non-drownable and easily washable which suits 90% of Scottish hill scenarios.

 A happy but v cold face